moy/git.github.io/SoC-2016-Ideas.md

 participate in the review of other patches, then you may also include links to discussions that would support your application.

 Students must send drafts of their proposal on the mailing-list before submitting it officially to GSoC to get feedback from the community.
 They are strongly encourraged to publish a draft on the official GSoC website *and* post it to the mailing list for discussion.

+Git development is based on sending successive versions of patchs or patch series to the mailing list until they are considered good and correct by the reviewers and Junio Hamano, the maintainer, who will merge them.
+This process usually takes quite some time.
+By sending drafts of your proposal, and patches for your microproject, to the mailing list long before the deadline, you can show us that you are willing and able to work well using the Git development process.

+It is *expected* that what you send will need several rounds of reviews and discussions.
+If you not sure at all about a patch you can put "[RFC/PATCH]" at the beginning of its subject.
+If you are not sure about your proposal, you can discuss that in the same email where you introduce yourself or in separate emails.
+Please use "[GSoC]" at the beginning of such emails.

 In summary, all applicants must (not necessarily in this order):

 * Complete a microproject.
+Send the corresponding patch(s) early and often to the mailing list, responding to reviews and comments.

 * Write a detailed application explaining their project.

-* Discuss their project by posting drafts of their application on the mailing-list long before the deadline.
+Send it early and often to the mailing list, responding to reviews and comments.

 ## Note about the number of slots